About USB on Mac

 Your computer may have USB ports that let you easily connect external devices, such as a keyboard, mouse, trackpad, printer, iOS or iPadOS devices, or a digital camera, without needing to restart your computer.
 The USB ports provide some power, so most devices don’t need their own power cords.
 You may be able to purchase adapters that let you connect non-USB devices to a USB port.

-Note: Your Mac may also have one or more USB-C ports.
-See About USB-C.
+Note: Your Mac may also have one or more Thunderbolt or USB-C ports.
+See About the Thunderbolt ports or About the video ports.

-If you have a Mac notebook, USB devices can cause your computer’s battery to become depleted faster.
-If you are using the device for an extended period, it’s a good idea to connect the computer’s power adapter.
+If you have a Mac laptop, USB devices can cause your computer’s battery to become depleted faster.
+If you plan to use the device for an extended period, it’s a good idea to connect the computer’s power adapter.

 About disconnecting USB storage devices